This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-A small incision will be made in your neck.
-The surgeon will separate the tissues and insert a mediastinoscope inside the incision.
+A small incision will be made just above your breastbone.
+Your healthcare provider will insert a mediastinoscope into the incision.
 A mediastinoscope is a thin tube with a light on the end.
 The scope will be used to look inside your mediastinum.
-The surgeon may also collect tissue samples.
+Your provider may also collect tissue samples.
 The scope will be pulled out and the incision will be closed with stitches.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to a hospital room.
 A bandage will cover your stitches.
 This bandage keeps the area clean and dry and helps prevent infection.
-A caregiver may remove the bandage soon after your procedure to check the area.
+A healthcare provider may remove the bandage soon after your procedure to check the area.

 - You have a fever.